waboyd/HugeIntegers/README.md

 ## Text File Operations

 The value of an UnsignedHugeInt can be written to a text file using the method `write_to_text_file(std::string file_path)`.
 The argument should be the path of the file to be written, including the name of the file.
 The write_to_text_file method can only be used to create a new file containing only digits from the value and newline ('\n') characters.
-An exception is thrown if the file already exists.
+An exception is thrown if the file already exists before the method is called.

 The value of an UnsignedHugeInt can be set to a value from a text file via the method `read_from_text_file(std::string file_path)`.
 The argument should be the path of the file to be read, including the name of the file.
 The text file is assumed to hold the digits of only one unsigned integer.
 All non-digit characters in the text file are ignored.